Daniel Levy Maduro Peixotto: Life

-In 1836, Peixotto was elected an Honorary Member of the Medical Society of Lower Canada and appointed Professor of Theory and Practice of Medicine and of Obstetrics.
-That year, he also became President of the Willoughby Medical College and moved to Cleveland, Ohio to serve as the college's Dean of the Faculty for the next several years.
-He was a close friend of Andrew Jackson, supporting his election to the Presidency and editing the True American on his behalf.
+In 1836, Peixotto was elected an Honorary Member of the Medical Society of Lower Canada and appointed Professor of Theory and Practice of Medicine and Obstetrics.
+That year, he also became president of the Willoughby Medical College and moved to Cleveland, Ohio, to serve as the college's dean of the faculty for the next several years.
+He was a close friend of Andrew Jackson, supporting his election to the presidency and editing the True American on his behalf.
 He was also connected to the New-York Mirror when it was under the control of N. P. Willis and George P. Morris.
 While teaching in Willoughby, he was contacted by a Mormon Temple in Kirtland to teach the congregation Hebrew.
 He resigned from the Medical College in 1838 and continued practicing medicine in Cleveland for the next few years.

-An active member of the Freemasons, Peixotto was Master of the Washington Lodge in 1833.
+Peixotto, like his father before him, was active in Freemasonry and served Master of the Washington Lodge in 1833.
+In 1813, his father Moses Levy Maduro Peixotto had been one of the six founding members of the Supreme Council, Scottish Rite, Northern Jurisdiction.

 In 1823, he married Rachel M. Sexias, daughter of Benjamin Mendes Seixas and a descendant of Isaac Mendes Seixas.
 Their children were Judith Salzedo (who married David Hays), Sarah (who married Abraham H. Cardozo and was mother to lawyer Michael H. Cardozo), Zipporah (who married Benjamin Sexias), Benjamin F., Moses L. M. (a druggist and veteran of the American Civil War), Raphael (a San Francisco merchant), Sarah, Rebecca, and Miriam.

 Peixotto returned to New York City in 1841.
 He died of consumption there on May 13, 1843.